-- Ensure that your budget reflects closely the activities described in the proposal. - Follow institutional guidelines where applicable: - o For compensation rates, ask your business officer - o Travel per diems, use UofT rates (\$55/day in Canada, \$75 international) - Students may be paid by stipend or hourly: if by stipend, it must be justified by their role; if hourly, indicate that the total rate includes benefits and vacation pay. - Support for post-doctoral fellows is limited to two years (per individual).
-If a post-doc is receiving compensation from the grant, they cannot be listed as a collaborator.
-Be sure to indicate why this level of research assistance is necessary. - Tablets are now allowed, if necessary for the project if you are including them you must demonstrate that they are essential and are the most effective use of the funds. - Cell phones are only allowed if needed for data collection or safety. - Home internet is not eligible. - Total costs for Research Tools with a development/purchase cost between \$7,000 and \$100,000 must be listed under Other and described in the Budget Justification (see SSHRC's Support of Tools for Research and Related Activities guidelines). - Avoid including items that are not clearly related to the project e.g. travel for dissemination early in the project.

-- Insight Grant funds must not be used for remuneration or travel and subsistence costs of presenters or guest speakers. - Avoid multiple trips to one destination without justification. - Avoid hiring non-students without a clear justification. - Do not include overhead or administrative charges. - Avoid math errors.
+- Ensure that your budget reflects closely the activities described in the proposal. - Follow institutional guidelines where applicable: - o For compensation rates, ask your business officer - o Travel per diems, use UofT rates (since Feb 1, 2020, the rates are \$80/day in Canada, \$100/day USA or international) - Students may be paid by stipend or hourly: if by stipend, it must be justified by their role; if hourly, indicate that the total rate includes benefits and vacation pay. - If a post-doc is receiving compensation from the grant, they cannot be listed as a collaborator.
+Be sure to indicate why this level of research assistance is necessary, as funds being requested to pay a postdoc need to be well justified (e.g., why couldn't these activities be completed by a graduate student?). - Computing equipment, including tablets, are allowed, if necessary for the project if you are including them you must demonstrate that they are essential and are the most effective use of the funds. - Cell phones are only allowed if needed for data collection or safety. - Home internet is not eligible. - Total costs for Research Tools with a development/purchase cost between \$7,000 and \$100,000 must be listed under Other and described in the Budget Justification (see SSHRC's Support of Tools for Research and Related Activities guidelines). - Avoid including items that are not clearly related to the project e.g. travel for dissemination early in the project. - Insight Grant funds must not be used for remuneration or travel and subsistence costs of presenters or guest speakers. - Avoid multiple trips to one destination without justification. - Avoid hiring non-students without a clear justification. - Do not include overhead or administrative charges. - Avoid math errors.